infinispan/infinispan-operator/README.md

   * Upstream submissions, see [Testing Upstream Submissions with Minikube](#test_upstream).
   * Community submissions, see [Testing Community Submissions with OpenShift](#test_community).

- **Modifying the Namespace:** The test procedures in this `README` assume that the operator is installed in the `local-operators` namespace.
+ **Modifying the Namespace:** The test procedures in this `README` assume that the operator is installed in the `infinispan-operator` namespace.

  To use a different namespace, you must modify the YAML descriptor files and `make` calls.
-For descriptors, replace `local-operators` with your desired namespace.
+For descriptors, replace `infinispan-operator` with your desired namespace.
 For scripts, add your desired namespace as an environment variable; for example, `make NAMESPACE=my_namespace ${make_target}`.

 <a name="test_upstream"></a>
 #### Testing Upstream Submissions with Minikube